raymond-1227/raymond-1227.github.io/README.md

 ## About v2

-I found out that my website seemed not working in GitHub, instead of it I hosted on GitLab with the help by [@AdminRAT](https://github.com/AdminRAT).
+After finding out that my website isn't working on GitHub, instead of it I hosted on GitLab with the help by [@AdminRAT](https://github.com/AdminRAT).

 **v2 Project Link**: [raymond-1227.gitlab.io](https://gitlab.com/raymond-1227/raymond-1227.gitlab.io)